kkarbowiak/cpp-argparse/tutorial/readme.md

 $ advanced 4 2 -v 1
 4^2 == 16
 ```
 Notice that so far we've been using verbosity to *change* the text that gets displayed.
-The following example instead uses verbosity to display *more* text instead:
+The following example instead uses verbosity to display *more* text instead (`advanced1.cpp`):
 ```c++
 #include "argparse.h"
 #include <iostream>